ozgurakan/devopsblog/source/_posts/2013-02-21-clustered-storage-on-rackspace-opencloud.markdown

 First off, **these configurations must be identical on each of your servers.** I recommend using a terminal multiplexer or writing them locally/uploading them to each server.

-Edit `/etc/drbd.d/global_common` - in the syncer section add `rate 30M;` to it.
+Edit `/etc/drbd.d/global_common` - in the `syncer{}` section add `rate 30M;` to it.

 for testing purposes we can deal with the defaults.

-Now let's create a resource called `r0`, give it some liberal settings in `net{}` to allow for any weirdness/latency/packet loss; this is the cloud, not a private physical bonded interface - in my testing this will not work unless you have 30GB instances.
+Now let's create a resource called `r0`, give it some liberal settings in `net{}` to allow for any weirdness/latency/packet loss; this is the cloud, not a private physical bonded interface - in my testing drbd will not stay connected unless you have 30GB instances.

     # cat << EOT >> /etc/drbd.d/r0.res
     resource r0 {